in-toto/specification/in-toto-spec.md

 1. The project owner creates a layout.
 This describes the steps that every functionary must perform, as well as the specific inspection steps that must be performed on the client's machine.
-2. Each functionary performs his or her usual tasks within the supply chain (e.g., the functionary in charge of compilation compiles the binary), and records link metadata about that action.
+2. Each functionary performs their usual tasks within the supply chain (e.g., the functionary in charge of compilation compiles the binary), and records link metadata about that action.
 After all steps are performed by functionaries, the metadata and target files are aggregated into a final